 For me, cooking is a way I express my love of life and how I like to share that with the world.
-My recipes are rich in flavors and colors, similar to how I live my life, or try to live my life, fully that is.
+My recipes are rich in flavors and colors, similar to how I live my life or try to live my life, fully, that is.
 When I am challenged, my heels go into the ground and I am determined to create more beauty because it makes me feel good, productive, and most of all, useful in a soulful kind of way, which I love sharing with people.

 This dish is all of that.
 Beautiful, and rich, comforting and substantial, truly most noteworthy.
 Just what is needed when energies are low, emotions are high, and happiness needs to be restored.

-It’s not the destination, but the journey there that is important!
+It's not the destination, but the journey

 Come with me on my soulful journey to creating this Beef Shank Ossobuco with Polenta.
 Cooking for me is not only about ingredients and preparation, but it is also an experience of emotion, love, creativity, and spirituality.
 Let's begin!